 Conclusion and Future Research

 Despite its limitations, this study provides evidence for the development of pedagogies that address the persistent need for scientifically literate citizens who are able to make decisions based on evidence in news media (Hobbs, 2004, 2005).
-Amounting research indicate that the final-form knowledge communicated in textbooks is not effective for this purpose (Zimmerman et al, 2001; Feinstein, 2011).
+Amounting research indicate that the final-form knowledge communicated in textbooks is not effective for this purpose (Feinstein, 2011, Zimmerman et al, 2001).
 Given the success of the argument-development instructional approach (Erduran et al. 2004; Sampson et al., 2011), and the benefit of using value-based perspectives for SSIs (Driver et al., 1994, 1996, Duschl, 2008, Sadler & Zeidler, 2005), the development of a combined, approach seems warranted.
 With the use of an interdisciplinary approach in this study, we were able to uncover specific difficulties teacher candidates’ interpretation and application of news media reports.
 Continued studies could support the refinement of this combined approach by examining additional obstacles for the use of functional language elements, including the categories of argumentation as well as students’ difficulties in formulating meaning by considering both, normative and logic focused thinking processes.
 The future refinement of this approach may have the added benefit of contributing to the existing tensions between the communities of science, social studies and literacy education (Yore & Treagust, 2006).
 Continued research, in experimentally controlled settings should probe these findings with a larger sample and collect information on individual reasoning paths.

-Acknowledgements: The research was supported by the NSF – EPSCOR funded, WVnano, a statewide nanotechnology initiative housed at West Virginia University; NSF-0554328, Paul Hill, PI.
+Acknowledgements: The research was supported by the NSF – EPSCOR funded, WVnano, a state wide nanotechnology initiative housed at West Virginia University; NSF-0554328, Paul Hill, PI.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 The authors thank Brittany Witherspoon for her valuable data coding assistance and for Danielle Erdos-Kramer for the editing of the manuscript.
 Conversations with Social Studies professor Dr. Mary E. Haas contributed to the development to of the instructional approach.
 Two anonymous reviewers and editor, Dr. Molly Weinburgh provided valuable suggestions to bring this manuscript to fruition.